 In the early days, criminals used Bitcoin as a safe haven, thinking Bitcoin is anonymous, and transactions can’t be traced.
-However, today, sophisticated blockchain analysis softwares can trace bitcoin transactions to identify criminal activities on the blockchain.
+However, today, sophisticated blockchain analysis software can trace bitcoin transactions to identify criminal activities on the blockchain.

 Table of Contents